 For purposes of accessing crime victims' compensation, Tex.
 Code Crim.
 Proc.
 Ann. art.
 56B.003(14)(A)(i), (ii) (Definitions) defines "victim" as "an individual who:(i) suffers personal injury or death as a result of criminally injurious conduct . . . if the conduct or actions occurred in this state; and (ii) is a resident of this state or another state of the United States."
 "Criminally injurious conduct" is defined under Tex.
 Code Crim.
 Proc.
 Ann. art.
-56B.003(4) to include "conduct that: (A) occurs or is attempted; (B) poses a substantial threat of personal injury or death; (C) is punishable by fine, imprisonment, or death, or would be punishable by fine, imprisonment, or death if the person engaging in the conduct possessed capacity to commit the conduct; and (D) does not arise out of the ownership, maintenance, or use of motor vehicle, aircraft, or water vehicle . . . . "
+56B.003(4) to include "conduct that: (A) occurs or is attempted; (B) poses a substantial threat of personal injury or death; (C) is punishable by fine, imprisonment, or death, or would be punishable by fine, imprisonment, or death if the person engaging in the conduct possessed capacity to commit the conduct; and (D) does not arise out of the ownership, maintenance, or use of motor vehicle, aircraft, or water vehicle "Further, Tex.
+Code Crim.
+Proc.
+Ann. art.
+56B.0035(a)29 (Criminally injurious conduct) states, "For purposes of this chapter [Crime Victims' Compensation], criminally injurious conduct includes the solicitation or patronization of forced labor or services, including sexual conduct, by any person if the solicitation or patronization occurs in connection with a scheme or course of conduct that constitutes the trafficking of persons."30

 Despite this broad definition, certain ineligibility factors may still limit a commercially sexually exploited child's ability to seek crime victims' compensation.
 Pursuant to Tex.
 Code Crim.
 Proc.
 Ann. art.
 56B.052(a) (Period for filing application), "a claimant or victim must file an application not later than the third anniversary of the date of the criminally injurious conduct."
 If, however, the victim is a child, Tex.
 Code Crim.
 Proc.
 Ann. art.
 56B.052(c) states that "the application must be filed not later than the third anniversary of the date the claimant or victim is made aware of the offense, but not after the child attains 21 years of age."
-18
+31